 Diagnosing and Treating Sleep Apnea

 Obstructive sleep apnea is a sleep disorder that affects an estimated 22 million Americans, but it is often left undiagnosed because the symptoms occur while you are sleeping.
 If left untreated, sleep apnea can have serious effects on your overall health.
-AT our practice in Billings, MT, Fargo, ND, or Boise, ID, Dr. David Casagrande is proud to offer the most advanced, state-of-the-art, clinically approved oral appliances to treat patients who are suffering from sleep apnea.
+At our practice locations in Billings, MT, and Boise, ID, Dr. David Casagrande is proud to offer the most advanced, state-of-the-art, clinically approved oral appliances to treat patients who are suffering from sleep apnea.

 Klearway™ oral appliances are designed to fit comfortably and eliminate snoring and other symptoms of sleep apnea.